A456 road: Route

-Birmingham - Kidderminster
+Birmingham–Kidderminster

-The A456 now starts in the underpass at the end of Broad Street Five Ways junction on the Middleway (A4540) in Birmingham.
+The A456 now starts on Hagley Road at Five Ways junction on the Middleway (A4540) in Birmingham.
 It previously started at the Paradise Circus junction with the former Inner Ring Road (A4400) but originally ran along New Street in the city centre.
 Heading West through the Birmingham suburbs of Edgbaston and Quinton using a mixture of dual carriageway and single carriageway roads, though maintaining at least 2 lanes in each direction.
 Just beyond Quinton, the A458 exits towards Halesowen, while the A456 bypasses the town to the South, meeting the M5 at Junction 3.
 This route was completed in the 1960s, beginning with Quinton Expressway and resuming beyond the motorway junction as Manor Way (the Halesowen By-Pass).
 Part of the historic Staffordshire/Worcestershire border runs along the road by Lightwoods Park, and today this is the boundary between Birmingham City Council and the Metropolitan Borough of Sandwell.

 The road resumes its original route on the West side of Halesowen, entering Worcestershire and passing over the Clent Hills.
 The A491 is crossed in the village of Hagley, where the road becomes single carriageway once more, passing through the village, closely followed by the village of Blakedown.
 Beyond there a dual carriageway section takes the road to Kidderminster, crossing the A449, before following the town's Ring Road to the North side.

-Kidderminster - Woofferton
+Kidderminster–Woofferton

 Now on the West side of Kidderminster, the road passes the General Hospital before leaving the town and passing the West Midland Safari Park.
 The next town of Bewdley is now bypassed by a single carriageway road to the South and West, this road being completed in 1987.
 Just after Bewdley the A4117 road (to Cleobury Mortimer) begins at the Fingerpost junction with the A456.
 Continuing West, the road is entirely rural in nature, passing the Wyre Forest eventually meeting the A443 at a "T" junction.
 The road passes just to the North of Tenbury Wells, the A4112 providing access to the town, and then through the village of Little Hereford (therefore passing briefly through Herefordshire).
 Between Newnham Bridge and Burford the road enters Shropshire, and then enters Herefordshire for about the same distance, before entering Shropshire again at its junction with the A49.
 The A456 terminates shortly after on the A49 in Woofferton.